Kaiser Spring Lectures 2023

 “The Kaiser Spring Lectures are a wonderful accesible way to learn more about the wonders of the universe.”

-Prof. dr. Ignas Snellenink
+Prof. dr. Ignas Snellen

 Scientific director, Professor in observational astrophysics